Donald Trump Praises New Hampshire Republican Who Called For Hillary Clinton To Be Executed By Firing Squad

-Donald Trump had some public praise on Thursday for Republican Al Baldasaro, a former campaign adviser who once called for former Secretary of State Hillary Clinton to be executed by a firing squad.
+Donald Trump had some public praise on Thursday for Republican Al Baldasaro, a former campaign adviser, who once called for former Secretary of State Hillary Clinton to be executed by a firing squad.

 Trump gave props to the Republican during a rally in Baldasaro’s home state of New Hampshire.
 Speaking to a crowd in Manchester, Trump praised him for overcoming cancer and for being a loyal supporter.
 Trump said that Baldasaro would come to “every rally I ever gave in New Hampshire.”